Yashsethi24/Yashsethi24/README.md

 I took my first steps into the field at HSBC, where I worked across two distinctly different domains: marketing analytics and fraud mitigation.
 These experiences didn’t just give me technical depth — they offered perspective.
 I learned how data can drive campaigns one day and protect customers from fraud the next.
 I became fluent in building models that didn’t just predict, but made a measurable difference in business outcomes.

-Craving a deeper understanding and a broader toolkit, I pursued a Master of Management in Analytics at McGill University.
-This program didn’t just polish my existing skills — it expanded my horizons.
-From forecasting financial markets to optimizing supply chains and deploying AI agents, I immersed myself in the full lifecycle of data science.

-During this time, I worked as a consultant on real-world challenges with global organizations like BNP Paribas, ALDO, and L’Oréal — each project sharpening my ability to translate messy data into strategic action.
-Whether it was building predictive systems, conversational analytics bots, or optimization pipelines, I came away more confident in my ability to solve any data science problem thrown my way.
+To expand my capabilities, I pursued a Master of Management in Analytics at McGill University, where I explored the full breadth of the data science lifecycle — from data engineering and ML modeling to dashboarding and deploying AI agents.
+During the program, I worked as a consultant for BNP Paribas, ALDO, and L’Oréal, solving diverse business challenges using advanced analytics and machine learning.

 Today, I specialize in building end-to-end AI-powered solutions, especially those involving LLMs, API-driven architectures, and intelligent visualizations.
 I thrive at the intersection of logic and intuition — and I’m always looking for new puzzles to solve.